bytecodealliance/component-docs/component-model/src/wit-overview.md

 ### Options

 `option<T>` for any type T may contain a value of type T, or may contain no value.
-T can be any type, built-im or user-defined.
+T can be any type, built-in or user-defined.
 For example, a lookup function might return an option, allowing for the possibility that the lookup key wasn't found:

 ```
 option<customer>